 Further along the Nile is Luxor – the Valley of the Kings.
 Known as the burial site for most of the kings, from the 18th to 20th Dynasties.
 The kings, queens and the many heirs to the throne were buried in tombs dug into the side of the mountain.
 The tombs were dug out of the limestone rock on the mountainside and then painted and filled with treasures (statues, food, jewels and furniture), that was needed to sustain life into eternity.
-Of the 62 tombs – the most famous one belongs to Tutankhamun, however all the riches that used to be found in the tomb are now on display at the Egyptian Museum.
+Of the 62 tombs – the most famous one belongs to Tutankhamun, however, all the riches that used to be found in the tomb are now on display at the Egyptian Museum.

-RELATED: Expat Explore offers an optional hot-air balloon ride over the West Bank of Luxor – an unforgettable experience!
+Related: Expat Explore offers an optional hot-air balloon ride over the West Bank of Luxor – an unforgettable experience!

 As the capital city of Egypt, Cairo makes it to our list, naturally.
 Over the years it’s enchanted its visitors with bustling markets, noisy roads and friendly locals.
-You have not experienced Egypt as the Egyptians do, until you’ve stepped into the culture-infused streets of Cairo.
-Within Cairo you will find Islamic Cairo, which is filled with mosques, monuments and markets like the souk of Khan el-Khalili.
+You have not experienced Egypt as the Egyptians do until you’ve stepped into the culture-infused streets of Cairo.
+Within Cairo, you will find Islamic Cairo, which is filled with mosques, monuments and markets like the souk of Khan el-Khalili.
 Coppersmiths and artisans in their tiny workshops and stalls take each visitor on a journey.
 Wander through the alleys and experience the buzz.
 You can also visit the Citadel and see the city from above, or sip on a Qasab (sugarcane juice) as you marvel at the view from a rooftop bar.

 With its own airport, Aswan draws just as many travellers to its shores as the capital city of Cairo, but you can expect a more relaxed environment from this town along the shores of the Nile.
 In fact, the best way to see the beauty of Aswan is onboard a felucca (Egyptian sailboat) and experience the waterway that made Aswan an important trading post.
-Along the river you will come across small islands that are home to Nubian villages, and the large sand dunes along the West Bank.
+Along the river, you will come across small islands that are home to Nubian villages, and the large sand dunes along the West Bank.

 Wander through Elephantine Island and see the Ruins of Abu (Aswan’s most ancient settlement).
 Experience everyday Nubian life as you walk through the colourful villages of Koti and Siou.
-We would also suggest jumping on a rowboat and heading to Kitchener’s Island, a lush exhibit of exotic plants from Africa and Asia, once brought here by Lord Kitchener.
+We would also suggest jumping on a rowboat and heading to Kitchener’s Island, a lush exhibit of exotic plants from Africa and Asia once brought here by Lord Kitchener.

-Fun Fact!
+Did you know?
 Nilometers are found throughout Egypt.
 These stone-hewn pillars used to measure annual flood levels of Nile and tried to predict the future floods.

 The Temple of Isis used to be found on the island of Philae, which is now fully submerged in the Aswan High Dam.
-The temple was moved to Agilika Island (and still stands there today), by an UNESCO rescue project.
+The temple was moved to Agilika Island (and still stands there today), by a UNESCO rescue project.

 While the sacred Temple of Isis is the main attraction in the Philae complex, it is also home to other buildings and temples from the Roman and Byzantine periods.
 The temple is dedicated to Isis, one of the oldest goddesses of ancient Egypt and was built during the Ptolemaic Kingdom (305 BC to 30 BC).
-Upon entry you are welcomed by an 18m-high pylon, with engravings of Ptolemy XII smiting his enemies.
+Upon entry, you are welcomed by an 18m-high pylon, with engravings of Ptolemy XII smiting his enemies.
 As you walk from one pylon to the next, you will see the artworks unfold before your eyes.